SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/tracker.md

 * 13 – Operation not permitted – if user has insufficient rights.
 * 236 – Feature unavailable due to tariff restrictions - if there is at least one tracker without `multilevel_access` tariff feature.
-* 201 – Not found in the database – if sub-user with such and ID does not exist or does not belong to current master user.
+* 201 – Not found in the database – if sub-user with such an ID does not exist or does not belong to current master user.
 * 262 – Entries list is missing some entries or contains nonexistent entries – if one or more of specified tracker IDs don't exist.

 ***